 Where To Find Therapy Based On The Satir Model

-Many therapy offices incorporate much of Satir's work into their techniques.
-Though most therapists have their way of treating individuals, their work can be influenced by Satir's belief in the life energy, in creating responsibility, and using acceptance as part of therapy.
-Much of modern therapy believe that acceptance and self-worth promote the individual to change.
-By transforming their perspective to a more positive outlook, the individual can thrive as a human.
+Many therapists incorporate much of Satir's work into their techniques.
+Though many have their own way of working with each client, their work may be influenced by Satir's belief in life energy, creating responsibility, and using acceptance as part of therapy.
+Much of modern therapy believes that acceptance and self-worth help promote the individual to change.

 If you’re interested in family therapy, you can search for local therapists experienced in the Satir model, or you can try online therapy, which research has shown to be just as effective as in-person therapy.
 Online therapy may be an especially good option for people with busy family lives.
 With online therapy, you don’t have to worry about commuting to an office for in-person therapy, and everyone can participate from the comfort of home.
 Also, with online therapy at BetterHelp, you can contact your therapist via phone, videoconference, or in-app messaging.
 Below are a couple of reviews of individuals who have worked with BetterHelp counselors.